dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ![Angular Firebase app with comments](https://cdn.auth0.com/blog/firebase-auth0/dogs-comments-notloggedin.jpg)

 As you can see, each comment has a username, picture, comment text, and a date and time.
-Comments also need a unique identifier, provided in the data as a `uid`.
+Comments also need a unique identifier, provided in the data as `uid`.
 This unique ID ensures that users have appropriate access to delete their own comments, but not comments left by others.

-Now that we have a shape in mind for what a comment should look like, let's go set up our Firebase database rules.
+Now that we have a shape in mind for what a comment should look like, let's go set up our Firebase Firestore rules.

 ## <span id="firebase-firestore"></span>Firebase Cloud Firestore and Rules